 - Evidence of ability to lead the student body at Westminster

 - Evidence of past leadership (official and unofficial)

 Each class runs an election process for class officers in the spring of each year.
 Positions available include president, vice president, secretary and treasurer.
 Class deans should be contacted for more information.

 There are a number of clubs available at Westminster.
 Each club elects officers annually.
 For more information, look at our Clubs & Organizations page.
 Each club has a faculty member who provides oversight.
 To contact a faculty member, please contact our front office.

 School Committees & Teams

 There are a number of teams and committees that individuals may be part of at our school.
 Included are student life committees, the chapel design team, academic tutoring, etc. Each member of the Student Leadership Team (SLT) oversees a committee in their area of focus.
-For more information on becoming involved in one of our committees for the 2013-14 school year, please contact Coach Freace.
+For more information on becoming involved in one of our committees, please contact Coach Freace.